 But he does talk about the Constitution in his own fashion.

-When he says when he goes after President Obama for signing all these executive orders, he says, you know, that's not the way it's supposed to work.
+When he says, when he goes after President Obama for signing all these executive orders, he says, you know, that's not the way it's supposed to work.

-Then of course everybody has a fit because he says, Well, we should negotiate.
+Then, of course, everybody has a fit because he says, well, we should negotiate.

-Well, that is in fact what the Constitution provides.
+Well, that is, in fact, what the Constitution provides.

-That the whole checks and balance system forces the President of the United States into a room, figuratively and sometimes literally speaking, with members of Congress to negotiate.
+The whole checks and balance system forces the President of the United States into a room, figuratively and sometimes literally speaking, with members of Congress to negotiate.

 Jessica, let me bring you back in here.